Marlon Riggs: Controversy

 Prior to a further release to the public on national television after its run in festivals, Riggs's production Tongues Untied triggered a national controversy surrounding the airing of the video on American public television stations.
 Along with his own funds, Riggs had financed the documentary with a $5,000 grant from the Western States Regional Arts Fund, a re-granting agency funded by the National Endowment for the Arts, an independent federal agency that provides funding and support for visual, literary, and performing artists.
 The film received much contention due to its depiction of two men kissing.

 News of the film's airing sparked a national debate about whether or not it is appropriate for the federal government to fund artistic creations that offended some.
 Artists stressed their basic right of free speech, of representation on public airwaves, and vehemently opposed censorship of their art.
 However, several right-wing United States government policymakers and many conservative groups were against using taxpayer money to fund what they claimed were repulsive artistic works.
+In actuality taxpayer money did not support the film, which received a small grant from the Western States Regional Arts Fellowship, a re-granting entity.

 In the 1992 Republican presidential primaries, presidential candidate Pat Buchanan cited Tongues Untied as an example of how President George H. W. Bush was investing "our tax dollars in pornographic and blasphemous art."
 Buchanan released an anti-Bush television advertisement for his campaign using re-edited clips from Tongues Untied.
 The ad was removed from television channels after Riggs successfully demonstrated Buchanan's copyright infringement.

 Reverend Donald E. Wildmon, the president of the American Family Association, opposed PBS and the National Endowment for the Arts for airing Tongues Untied but hoped that the film would be widely released because he believed most Americans would find it offensive.
 "This will be the first time millions of Americans will have an opportunity to see the kinds of things their tax money is being spent on," he said.
 "This is the first time there is no third party telling them what is going on; they can see for themselves."

 Riggs defended Tongues Untied for its ability to "shatter this nation's brutalizing silence on matters of sexual and racial difference."
 In his defense, Riggs claimed that "implicit in the much overworked rhetoric about "community standards" is the assumption of only one central community and only one overarching cultural standard to which television programming must necessarily appeal."

 Death

 Marlon Riggs died in his home on April 5, 1994.
-Jack Vincent, his life partner, stated that the cause of death was due to complications from AIDS.
+Jack Vincent, his life partner, stated that the cause of death was due to complications from HIV/AIDS.